 8. Malicious Software

 Hackers bundle malicious software with legitimate ones when you download that pirated software.
-It also installs the malicious software on your computer.
+It also installs malicious software on your computer.
 With the help of this software, hackers could sneak for private information, or they can track your keystrokes.

 How to Safeguard against Identity Theft?